mytechnotalent/Python-For-Kids/README.md

 <br>

-## INTERMEDIATE COURSE (MicroPython FREE Web Development Environment & Expressif ESP32 Development Board [OPTIONAL])
+## INTERMEDIATE COURSE (Python FREE Web Development Environment & Expressif ESP32 Development Board [OPTIONAL])

 ## Lesson 11: Python For Kids (Part 11: Goals)
 This tutorial will begin with the basic concepts of why kids and young adults should take the next steps toward learning Python as it relates to microcontrollers.